olhaSabadina/ImageSearch/README.md

 # Image Search App
-Program for viewing statistics of enemy losses in equipment and manpower.
-The user has the ability to choose the date the statistics are displayed.
+A program for viewing pictures from the network and your own photo gallery with the possibility of cropping them and saving the processed files to a crop folder in the gallery.

 ## Content
 - [Technologies](#technologies)